puru-rawal8/Cypher/README.md

 ----------------------------------------------------------------------------------------------------------

-This AI can do:
+This AI 🧬 can do:

---it can tell you current time and date,
+--it can tell you current time and date 📆⌚

---it can give current weather updates of a city,
+--it can give current weather updates of a city ⛈🌤🌨🌧🌡

---it can provide you with battery and cpu usage info,
+--it can provide you with battery and cpu usage info 🔋📈

---it can create the reminders list,
+--it can create the reminders list 📜

---it can capture screen and save it to a directory in your system,
+--it can capture screen and save it to a directory in your system c💻

---it can send emails,
+--it can send emails 📧

---it can shut down, logout or hibernate your system,
+--it can shut down, logout or hibernate your system 🔌

---it can open any website, on chrome web-browser,
+--it can open any website, on chrome web-browser 🔗

---it can search for information on wikipedia,
+--it can search for information on wikipedia 🔎

---it can also change it's voice from male to female and vice-versa
+--it can also change it's voice from male to female and vice-versa 🗣👥

 --And more things to come...

 ![outputdemo](https://user-images.githubusercontent.com/106296345/191102853-206fa4a8-711b-4cf8-aa9a-dc2b6aada6f1.png)

+If you liked it, feel free to leave a ⭐ on this repository.